Director of Public Works

 What are the typical sprinkling ban/water conservation rules?

 A permanent outdoor water use conservation period is in effect from June 1st through September 15th each year.
 This conservation measure permits watering at any time of the day on an alternating daily basis.
 Street addresses ending with even-numbers are permitted to use outside water at any time on even numbered calendar days and street addresses ending in odd-numbers will be allowed to use outdoor water at any time on odd numbered calendar days.
 Should an emergency water condition arise, an emergency conservation measure would go into effect based on an even-odd street address system that would limit outdoor water use to the hours of 6:00 a.m. to 9:00 a.m. and from 6:00 p.m. to 9:00 p.m. daily.
 Signs in your community will change to reflect the emergency conservation measure should it need to be implemented.
 You will also be notified through our Village-wide telephone notification system.
-In addition, there is a provision in the water conservation ordinance for watering new landscape plantings, which requires you to contact the Building and Zoning Department for a permit.
-Please call the Water Division at 847-526-9604 if you have any questions.
+In addition, there is a provision in the water conservation ordinance for watering new landscape plantings, which requires you to contact Utility Billing at 847-526-9604.

 Why does the Village sometimes open and flow fire hydrants?